integrations/terraform-provider-github/CONTRIBUTING.md

 ### Debugging the terraform provider

-Println debugging to obtain information about how code changes perform .
+Println debugging can easily be used to obtain information about how code changes perform.
 If the `TF_LOG=DEBUG` level is set, calls to `log.Printf("[DEBUG] your message here")` will be printed in the program's output.

 If a full debugger is desired, VSCode may be used.
 In order to do so,